Nilansh7/AskDocs/README.md

 Got ideas to enhance this project?
 Found a bug or want to add a new feature?

-You're welcome to [open an issue](https://github.com/Nilansh7/AskDocs/issues) or submit a pull request — contributions of all kinds are appreciated!
+You're welcome to [open an issue](https://github.com/Nilansh7/AskDocs/issues) contributions of all kinds are appreciated!

 If you’d like to collaborate, suggest improvements, or need help getting started,
 **feel free to reach out anytime.**